squawk979/jredux/README.md

 # jredux

-** NOTE: this library is completely untested - I've not yet even compiled the code! **

-A very simple Java (6+) take on Redux.
+A very simple Java take on Redux.

 Consider this library experimental.
 Originally ripped from https://github.com/brianegan/bansa.